-We have only generated revenue from the sale of products in 2012 and did not have sales in 2013 or in the three months ended March 31, 2014, as we continued to focus our resources on the U.S. regulatory approval process.
-We obtained European CE Mark approval for our Maestro Rechargeable System in 2011.
-In January 2012, the final Maestro Rechargeable System components were listed on the ARTG by the Australian TGA.
-We have entered into exclusive, multi-year agreements with Device Technologies Australia Pty Limited and Bader Sultan & Brothers Co.
-W.L.L., for commercialization and distribution of the Maestro Rechargeable System in Australia and the Gulf Coast Countries, including Saudi Arabia, Kuwait, Bahrain, Qatar and the United Arab Emirates, respectively.
-We continue to explore additional select international markets to commercialize the Maestro Rechargeable System, including Europe.
-In the United States, the FDA has scheduled an Advisory Panel meeting for June 17, 2014 to review our PMA application for approval of the Maestro System.
-If the FDA grants us approval, we anticipate we will be able to commercialize the Maestro Rechargeable System in the United States in late 2014.
+We have only generated revenue from the sale of products in 2012 because we continue to focus our resources on the U.S. regulatory approval process.
+Assuming the FDA grants us approval in late 2014, we anticipate we will be able to start commercializing the Maestro Rechargeable System in a controlled limited launch at select bariatric centers of excellence in the United States thereafter.
 We anticipate that we will continue to incur substantial net losses for the next several years as we develop our products, prepare for the potential commercial launch of our Maestro Rechargeable System, develop the corporate infrastructure required to sell our products, operate as a publicly-traded company and pursue additional applications for our technology platform.

-We believe that the cash and cash equivalents balance of approximately \$24.4 million as of March 31, 2014, together with any interest income we earn on these balances, will be sufficient to meet our anticipated cash requirements (including scheduled or potentially accelerated debt obligations) into 2015, assuming we do not receive any additional funds.
+We believe that the cash and cash equivalents balance of approximately \$16.3 million as of September 30, 2014, together with any interest income we earn on these balances, will be sufficient to meet our anticipated cash requirements (including scheduled or potentially accelerated debt obligations) into 2015, assuming we do not receive any additional funds.
 In order to fund on-going operating cash requirements beyond that point or to further accelerate and execute our business plan, including commercialization of the Maestro Rechargeable System, we will need to raise additional funds.
-If our available cash and cash equivalents balances are insufficient to satisfy our liquidity requirements, we may seek additional funding through the ATM, sell additional equity or debt securities or enter into a credit facility.
-Obtaining funds through the ATM or through the sale of additional equity and debt securities may result in dilution to our stockholders.
+If our available cash and cash equivalents balances are insufficient to satisfy our liquidity requirements, we may seek additional funding through the Cowen ATM, sell additional equity or debt securities or enter into a credit facility.
+Obtaining funds through the Cowen ATM or through the sale of additional equity and debt securities may result in dilution to our stockholders.
 If we raise additional funds through the issuance of debt securities, these securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
 We may require additional capital beyond our currently forecasted amounts.
 Any such required additional capital may not be available on reasonable terms, if at all.
 If we are unable to obtain additional financing, or the FDA does not approve the Maestro Rechargeable System for commercial use in the U.S., we may be required to reduce the scope of, delay, or eliminate some or all of, our planned research, development and commercialization activities, which could materially harm our business.
 In addition, if we raise additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to products or proprietary technologies, or grant licenses on terms that are not favorable.